-Jack Brennan is a Principal in the New York* office of Fish & Richardson.
-His practice emphasizes patent prosecution, opinions, due diligence, and client counseling in the fields of biotechnology and pharmaceuticals.
-Dr. Brennan's doctoral research involved identification and characterization of cell surface receptors used by natural killer cells to identify target cells.
+In graduate school, Jack conducted doctoral research in genetics that involved identification and characterization of cell surface receptors used by natural killer cells to identify target cells.

-*Not admitted to practice in New York – practice in New York limited to federal courts and agencies listed below or otherwise authorized by law.
+*Admitted only in Massachusetts.
+Not admitted to practice in New York.
+Work conducted in New York is directly supervised by a member of the New York bar or is limited to U.S. federal courts and agencies listed in admissions or otherwise authorized by law.